Cycling-Matthews fights back for Tour stage win, Vingegaard holds off Pogacar | Sports-Games

 Thibaut Pinot came home third as the race's French riders continue to fight for their first stage win this year.
 Only twice in the history of the Tour de France have French riders failed to win a stage, in 1926 and 1999.

-LAST CLIMB The group of top contenders was lagging far behind and Pogacar again attacked in a bid to unsettle Vingegaard on the last climb, only for the Dane to follow easily and cross the line on the defending champion's wheel.
+The group of top contenders was lagging far behind and Slovenian Pogacar again attacked in a bid to unsettle Vingegaard on the last climb, only for the Dane to follow easily and cross the line on the defending champion's wheel.

 Pogacar had tried to shake things up before, 10 kilometres into the 192.5-km stage, splitting the bunch with an acceleration on a short hill.
 Vingegaard was briefly trapped behind but quickly came back after a big effort.